liamross/psiagram/docs/basics/paper.md

 following **optional** properties:

 > Note: Psiagram only provides the base classes needed to begin building custom
 > Nodes and Edges.
-Alone, the Node class and Edge class will not render any
+Alone, the BaseNode class and Edge class will not render any
 > visual components.
 You must extend these classes into your own
 > [custom Nodes](../in-depth/custom-nodes.md) and
 > [custom Edges](../in-depth/custom-edges.md).